shivalkarrahul/demo-three-tier-app-on-aws/README.md

 <details>
 <summary>📖 Theory: Understanding the Network Setup</summary>

-In this section, we set up the foundation of the three-tier architecture on AWS:
+In this section, we build the **foundation of the three-tier architecture** on AWS:

-VPC: Isolated network for your application.
+- **VPC:** Isolated network for your application.

-Subnets: Separate public subnets for Load Balancers and NAT, and private subnets for app and database layers.
+- **Subnets:** Public subnets for Load Balancers & NAT, private subnets for app and database layers.

-Internet Gateway & NAT Gateways: Enable internet access for public and private resources.
+- **Internet Gateway & NAT Gateways:** Provide controlled internet access for resources.

-Route Tables: Proper routing for public and private subnets to ensure secure and controlled traffic flow.
+- **Route Tables:** Ensure secure and proper traffic routing between subnets and the internet.

-By completing this step, your AWS environment will be ready to deploy the application and database layers securely.
+By completing this step, your AWS environment will be ready to securely host the application and database layers.

-Theory: Understanding the Network Setup
+---

+#### Detailed Explanation

+**VPC (Virtual Private Cloud):**
-The network setup is the most crucial part of any cloud application.
-Think of the VPC (Virtual Private Cloud) as your own virtual data center within AWS, completely isolated from other networks.
-The VPC provides a secure, private space where you can define and control your network environment.
+Think of the VPC as your own **virtual data center** inside AWS.
+It’s a completely isolated network where you define IP ranges, subnets, and routing.
+This ensures security and control over your infrastructure.

-Within the VPC, we create subnets to logically partition the network.
-This is a core security practice.
-Public subnets contain resources that must be accessible from the public internet, such as a load balancer or a bastion host.
-They get their internet access via the Internet Gateway (IGW).
-In contrast, private subnets host sensitive resources like application servers and databases.
-These resources cannot be directly reached from the internet, which drastically reduces their attack surface.

-To allow instances in private subnets to access the internet for things like software updates or patching, we use a NAT Gateway (Network Address Translation).
-The NAT Gateway allows outbound traffic to the internet but prevents any inbound connections initiated from the outside.

-Finally, Route Tables act as the rules for each subnet, dictating where network traffic is directed.
-Public subnets have a route table that points to the Internet Gateway, while private subnets have a route table that points to the NAT Gateway.
-This careful routing ensures all traffic flows securely and according to your design.
+**Subnets:**
+Within the VPC, subnets logically partition the network.
+- **Public Subnets:** For resources that need internet access (Load Balancer, Bastion Host).
+Connected to the **Internet Gateway (IGW)**.
+- **Private Subnets:** For sensitive resources (application servers, databases).
+These subnets have **no direct internet access**, which reduces the attack surface.

+**Internet Gateway (IGW) & NAT Gateway:**
+- The **IGW** connects public subnets to the internet.
+- The **NAT Gateway** allows private subnet resources to **initiate outbound traffic** (e.g., for updates) while blocking **inbound traffic** from the internet.

+**Route Tables:**
+These act as **rules for traffic flow**:
+- Public Route Table → Routes traffic from public subnets to the IGW.
+- Private Route Table → Routes traffic from private subnets to the NAT Gateway.

+---

+✅ **Why this matters:**
+This layered setup enforces **security, availability, and scalability**.
+Public resources stay accessible, private resources remain protected, and traffic flows are tightly controlled.

 </details>

 ### 1. Create a VPC
 1. Go to **AWS Console → VPC Dashboard**.